Which of the following organ systems is primarily responsible for... | Channels for Pearson+

 Multiple Choice

-Which of the following organ systems is primarily responsible for transporting nutrients, gases, and waste products throughout the body?
+Which of the following organ systems is primarily responsible for transporting nutrients, gases, and wastes throughout the body?

 A